What is the IPS TAG? | HostGator Support

 While this tag is not always a relevant piece of information, it is most commonly required when transferring the ownership of a .uk domain registration between registrars.
 Transferring a domain name requires the original registrar to modify the IPS tag to reflect the tag of the new registrar.

-If you change the IPS tag without contacting Billing the domain will be moved into eNom with no account to control it, and you can easily lose your domain name.
+If you change the IPS tag without contacting Billing, the domain will be moved to HostGator with no account to control it, and you can easily lose your domain name.

 What is HostGator's IPS Tag?

-To transfer a domain to HostGator you will need to update the tag on the domain to PDR-IN which is our IPS tag for .uk domains:
+To transfer a domain to HostGator, you will need to update the tag on the domain to NSI-US, which is our IPS tag for .uk domains:

-Please review our full article regarding how to transfer a domain for more complete information about what to do before transferring your domain, how to transfer your domain, and checking your transfer status:
+Please review the following article for more information about what to do before transferring your domain, how to transfer your domain, and how to check your transfer status: